Supply Chain Enabled

 Sourcing Process

-The key part in the procurement strategy is mapping what are we buying, how much we are buying, how much it costs, uniqueness of the product, how many suppliers are there.
+The key part in the procurement strategy is mapping what we are buying, how much we are buying, how much it costs, the uniqueness of the product, and how many suppliers there are.
 While there are several ways of segmenting spend, one useful way is to map procurement of all items into two dimensions: Risk/Impact and Annual Spend (€€€).
 This produces segments of tactical, leveraged, critical and strategic sourcing as per the quadrants below.

-Tactical sourcing – high volume of transactions of low risk and low value items.
+Tactical sourcing – high volume of transactions of items with low risk and low value.

 Key strategies in this segment involve reducing the planning, sourcing and administrative overheads on these items while ensuring continued supply.